How to Simply and Effectively Review Progress and Performance

 How to Work out Your Personality Type with the Big 5 (OCEAN) Model

+What are your personality traits or preferences?
 Do you have the right personality type for the job you are doing?
+How can the Big 5 or OCEAN model help you?

 This is a potentially controversial question.
 Popular culture tends to support the idea that we can do anything we want to if we put our minds to it.
 However, psychological research suggests that we can be better suited to specific roles.
 And this is an insight that many individuals and organisations put to good use.